SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 ___
 ## Challenge

-We have a raw csv file in our `data` folder.
+We have a raw CSV file in our `data` folder.
 It contains useful information about employees for a company but the data isn't accessible in its current state.

 Our backend engineers would love to work with the data, but aren't having any success with it.
 This is why we're being hired, to convert the data into a useful JSON file!

 How are we going to do this?
 - First, we'll need to get the data from the CSV file
-- Then we'll need to format each employee into a python dictionary
+- Then we'll need to format each employee into a Python dictionary
 - Finally, we'll need to convert a list of employee dictionaries into a JSON file

 ## Setup